Generative Structures Inspired by Country

 Brisbane Valley Highway, Harlin, QLD | 2022 | 1.4 ha

-Harlin Bunya Grove proposes a large-scale agroforestry and horticultural infrastructure along Ivory Creek — a flood-shaped landscape threaded by the Brisbane Valley Rail Trail.
-Through generative architectural interventions, including a research centre, lecture hall, lookout tower, and bridge, the project fuses timber cultivation, ecological restoration, and civic gathering.
+Harlin Bunya Grove proposes a large-scale agroforestry landscape and civic infrastructure along Ivory Creek in Harlin, Queensland.
+Structured by timber interventions woven along the Brisbane Valley Rail Trail, the project reimagines the floodplain as regenerative infrastructure integrating ecological restoration, research, cultivation, and public gathering.

 Concept

-Drawing from the historic Bunya nut pilgrimage that once moved through this landscape, the design abstracts the cone’s morphology into a modular structural system capable of transforming across diverse topologies.
+The design abstracts the cone’s morphology into a modular structural system capable of transforming across diverse spatial conditions.

-The project operates through four rules to generate four architectural typologies: a bridge, tower, research centre, and community hall.
+The project operates through four rules to generate architectural topology iterations:

 Rule 1 — Seed